Software Development

 Algorithmic Problem Solving

 USACO training is excellent and it's completely free.
-This is where we learn how to solve seemingly impossible tasks.
-This is not leetcode.
-If you've never taken discrete math we learn that too.
-If you've never taken probability we learn that too.
+This is where we learn how to solve seemingly impossible things.
+If you've never taken discrete math or probability we learn that too.

 Software Design